Zeus-Moose/Zeus-Moose.github.io/content/privacy.md

 Our email is managed by [ProtonMail](https://proton.me/) in Switzerland.

-And we use self-hosted [Matomo](https://matomo.org/) analytics hosted in France.
+And we use PostHog [Matomo](https://posthog.com/) for analytics hosted in the EU.

 ### Third party links